Celebrating Hispanic Heritage Month: Origins, Culture, and Contributions

 Latino youth are the future, and they’re bringing their A-game!
 According to the U.S. Census Bureau, one in every four children in the United States is Hispanic/Latino.
 Talk about a fiesta of future leaders!

 At the Boys & Girls Clubs of America, about a quarter of all Club members identify as Latino or Hispanic.
 And guess what?
-A staggering 95% of these feel accepted for who they are at the Clubs (Boys & Girls Clubs of America).
+A staggering 95% of these kids feel accepted for who they are at the Clubs (Boys & Girls Clubs of America).
 That’s what we call a supportive community!

 Looking for ways to engage Latino youth during Hispanic Heritage Month?
 Here are some ideas: